Trousseau-io/trousseau-io.github.io/001-architecture.md

 Considering the above diagram, generating a secret from a client side will not expose the secret value as the overall process is carried over at the server side.

 #### handle a secret to access an external service like a DB
-This scenario leverage the generating a new secret and pass it to services for which a package has been define to insure a full secure transition of the credetentials to that service.
+This use case leverage the generating a new secret and pass it to services for which a package has been define to insure a full secure transition of the credetentials to that service.

 ![generatingsecrets](https://raw.githubusercontent.com/Trousseau-io/trousseau-io.github.io/main/assets/diagrams/trousseau_mvp1_-_generate_&_handle_a_secret_to_a_3rd_party.png)

 #### provide the basic health status of the service

-### MVP1.0 Features
+This use case provides the necessary day 2 operations to monitor the different services involved in providing the Trousseau services.
+This will be provide via the ```clectl``` and an API endpoint towards the ```trousseaud``` service.

 ## future work
 This section provides an overview of Trousseau vision for the next MVP releases.